 Senior Design Team sdmay18-39 • Sound Effect Devices for Musicians

 There are significant advantages to utilizing solid state technology for guitar amplification.
-Solid state devices are significantly more power efficient than vacuum tubes, and the physical footprint of BJTs in magnitudes or order less than that of vacuum tubes.
+Solid state devices are significantly more power efficient than vacuum tubes, and the physical footprint of BJTs are magnitudes of order less than that of vacuum tubes.
 Additionally, solid state technology is far more resilient to abuse – both physical and electrical – than tubes.
 Perhaps most importantly, BJTs are significantly less expensive than vacuum tubes.

 Despite the advances made in BJT technology (in efforts to model the tube amplifier) and the considerable financial benefit to producing solid state amplifiers on a commercial scale, solid state technology still, for the most part, is undervalued to vacuum tubes amongst professional musicians.
 The team believes this is largely due to a failure to properly address the sonic aesthetics surrounding vacuum tube amplifiers.